The Rubber plant, also known as Ficus elastica, is quite popular for its long and shiny leaves.

 So, check for the moisture levels in the soil.

-If the soil is damp and wet, do not water the plant.
+If the soil is damp, do not water the plant.

 3. Perform Light Pruning To Get Back All Lost Leaves On Your Rubber Plant